 Bathe the area gently using a diluted vinegar solution for wasp stings and use a bicarbonate of soda solution for bee stings, to neutralize the sting.
 Close observation is vital.

 Call vetfone for further advice and support if you're in any way concerned.
 Like humans, some pets have an allergic response to the chemicals in the sting.
 Signs of a severe reaction include weakness, difficulty breathing, and swelling extending away from the sting site.

 If your pet is having a severe life threatening reaction, you should quickly contact a vet.

-The thought of liking a toad isn't something we would entertain, but for some dogs, and cats, a lick is one of the first reactions they'll have to something new.
+The thought of licking a toad isn't something we would entertain, but for some dogs, and cats, a lick is one of the first reactions they'll have to something new.